Dimkarodinz/activeadmin_ancestry_view/README.md

 ```

 ## TODO
-+ do it more OOP
-+ ancestry_view options:
++ redo templates
-  - header_titles: []
-  - table_titles: []
-  - resource_collection: User.all
-  - color: true
-  - selectable: true
-  - expandable: true
-+ Edit views to vizualize ANY resouce with ancestry (resource_path ?)
++ Add namespace to I18n
++ isolate included AA module from rest of engine
-+ Add generator to rendering views and assets;
++ Add generator to rendering views and assets
 + Add .gif to description